mumble-voip/mumble-www/hugo/content/blog/2020-10-05-mumble-1-3-3-release.md

 ## Warning

 - The static server binary for Linux is using an outdated version of OpenSSL - see https://github.com/mumble-voip/mumble/issues/4001 for details.
+This warning only applies to the package released by us named  `murmur-static_x86`.
+It does not apply to our Ubuntu PPA releases or other maintained packages.